mbrio/backbone.suggestions/README.md

         * `loading` = The callback that is executed when a remote call is loading.
         * `error` = The callback that is executed when an AJAX error occurs.
+        * `abort` = The callback that is executed when the AJAX error is an abort.
         * `enabled` = The callback that is executed when the view is enabled.
         * `disabled` = The callback that is executed when the view is disabled.